Key Takeaways

 Compliance is not a legal afterthought in wellness PPC.
 It directly shapes your click-through rate, your conversion rate, and whether your listing stays live.

 Amazon flags therapeutic language.
-Phrases like "clinically proven to treat" or "FDA-approved" (when untrue) can suppress or deactivate listings, and industry practitioners report that Amazon has been tightening enforcement around misleading supplement claims.
+Phrases like "clinically proven to treat" or "FDA-approved" (when untrue) can suppress or deactivate listings, and enforcement has been tightening.

 You cannot bid your way around a non-compliant listing.

-The Food and Drug Administration (FDA) allows structure/function claims for dietary supplements when they are truthful and substantiated, paired with the required Dietary Supplement Health and Education Act (DSHEA) disclaimer.
+The Food and Drug Administration allows structure/function claims when they are truthful and substantiated, paired with the required Dietary Supplement Health and Education Act (DSHEA) disclaimer, and the FTC's health products guidance adds that every claim must be substantiated.

 So "supports a calm bedtime routine" is workable.
 "Cures insomnia" is not.

 What this means for your ads: lead with lifestyle and ingredient benefits, not disease outcomes.
-"Vegan vitamin D3 5000 IU for everyday immune support" is compliant, specific, and high-converting.
+"Vegan vitamin D3 5000 IU for everyday immune support" is compliant, specific, and high-converting, so the compliance constraint and the conversion best practice point the same direction here.

-This is also why long-tail, ingredient-led keywords outperform in wellness.
-A search like "vitamin D 5000 IU vegan" has lower volume but far higher purchase intent, and it keeps you inside the claims you are allowed to make.
+This is also why long-tail, ingredient-led keywords outperform: "vitamin D 5000 IU vegan" has lower volume but far higher purchase intent, and keeps you inside the claims you are allowed to make.

-Build your negative keyword list with compliance in mind too.
+Build your negative list with compliance in mind too: if a term implies a medical condition you cannot address, negate it.

 How to scale ad spend without losing profit